Austrian East India Company: Imperial Company of Trieste and Antwerp

-The Imperial Company of Trieste and Antwerp was opened to public subscription in August 1781 to raise, nominally, half its capital in one thousand shares.
-In fact, the Company was seriously under-capitalized, as the other thousand shares held by the Proli group and Bolts were paid for by the nominal value of the assets of the former association.
-Bolts’s valuation of those assets was accepted at face value, but it was a fictitious valuation and in fact the new Company inherited the old association’s debts.
-It consequently suffered chronic lack of cash and had to resort to short term loans and bottomry bonds (for which the ships themselves were the collateral) at a premium of 30 to 35 per cent.
+The Imperial Company of Trieste and Antwerp (SICATA) was opened to public subscription in August 1781 to raise, nominally, half its capital in one thousand shares.
+In fact, the company was seriously under-capitalized, as the other thousand shares held by the Proli group and Bolts were paid for by the nominal value of the assets of the former association.

+Bolts’s valuation of those assets was accepted at face value, but it was a fictitious valuation, and in fact the new company inherited the old company’s debts.
+It consequently suffered chronic lack of cash and had to resort to short term loans and bottomry bonds (for which the ships themselves were the collateral) at a premium of 30–35 percent.

-Under these conditions, every voyage had to be a success for the Company to remain viable.
-Also under the terms of the agreement erecting the new company, Bolts ceded his charter to his Belgian partners in return for a loan of 200,000 florins (that is, his 200 shares in the Company) and the right to send two ships on his own account to China.
+Under these conditions, every voyage had to be a success for the company to remain viable.
+Also under the terms of the agreement, Bolts ceded his charter to his Belgian partners in return for a loan of 200,000 florins (that is, his 200 shares in the company) and the right to send two ships on his own account to China.

 The Imperial Asiatic Company under the direction of the Proli group focussed on the China tea trade.
 In 1781, 1782 and 1783 the price of tea in Europe, especially in England, had risen to unheard of levels.
-In 1781 and 1782 no Dutch or French ships appeared at Guangzhou (then romanized as "Canton") as a result of the American War, and in 1782 only eleven English, three Danish and two Swedish ships called there.
-Only four out of thirteen English ships returned safely in 1783 due to French naval activity.
+In 1781 and 1782 no Dutch or French ships appeared at Guangzhou (back then known as "Canton") because of the ongoing American Revolutionary War, and in 1782 only eleven English, three Danish and two Swedish ships called there.
+Only four out of thirteen English ships returned safely in 1783, due to French naval activity.
 Attempting to seize the opportunity to make good profits, the Proli group sent five ships to Canton: the Croate, the Kollowrath, the Zinzendorff, the Archiduc Maximilien, and the Autrichien.